Introduction to Office Carpets

 A study carried out by the Danish National Institute of Occupational Health indicates that more than half of all employees working in open space office environments are negatively affected by noise.

-As an architect or a designer, a quality carpet is your number one tool to improve the sound quality of an office space.
+As an architect or a designer, a quality office carpet is your number one tool to improve the sound quality of an office space.
+The c

 You must consider each area of the office to determine how much noise canceling properties will be necessary